kammitama5/kammitama5.github.io/_posts/2018-12-6-Thursday-December-6th.md

   It hurt, but I was also curious to find out what I was lacking.
 So I didn't do engineering in college.
   Somehow, after college, I found engineering again.
 But once again, I found myself in an environment where one embittered engineer once told me that I would never become one, and that no one would ever hire me.
-Somehow, I had to find a way to forgive him, as I knew he was projecting.
+Somehow, I had to find a way to forgive him, as I knew he was projecting pain in his own life and where he ended up.
 If I were a different person, it would not have been so easy.

 ## And so